-- 1. Demonstrate the ability to develop a robotics process utilized in the electrical industry. - a.
-Plan a process. - b.
+1. Demonstrate the ability to develop a robotics process utilized in the electrical industry.

+- a.
+Plan a robotics process. - b.
 Design and lay out a process using a programmable logic control. - 2.
 Demonstrate the ability to interface components of a robotics process and how they relate to the electrical industry. - a.
 Integrate communication links between PLC, computer, and robot. - b.
 Integrate and maintain interlock of sequential operations using PLC and control wiring. - c.
 Utilize contact and noncontact sensors. - 3.
 Demonstrate the ability to evaluate and troubleshoot a robotics process. - a.
 Evaluate system performance. - b.
 Apply problem-solving logic. - c.
 Read and interpret schematics. - d.
 Explain and operate basic test equipment.

-Course Number and Name: ELT 2133 Flexible Manufacturing Systems for Electrical Technology technical skills acquired in previous courses.
+ELT 2133 Flexible Manufacturing Systems for Electrical Technology

+This course is a production project that requires the student to apply technical skills acquired in previous courses.
 Project management is provided by the instructor with the students working as teams in each particular area of the manufacturing system.
 The students are required to plan the project and prepare the integrated system to manufacture a product.
 This includes all software, hardware, fixtures, clamping mechanisms, material handling requirements, sensors and interfacing, and external control devices.